Hello Lil’ Luna readers! It’s me Natalie, from Life Made Simple.

 After the cake comes out of the oven the fun starts!
 You get to poke holes in it with a fork!
 That way the sweetened condensed milk soaks in and makes everything sweet and extra moist.
 Then all that’s left to do is whip up the cream cheese frosting.
 It’s so easy to make and comes together in minutes.
 When the cake is cool, spread it over top and enjoy!
 It’s sure to be a hit for any holiday or special occasion!
 Enjoy 🙂

-- ¼ c. red liquid food coloring (or 1 tsp. if using gel: see notes)
+- 1/4 cup red liquid food coloring or 1 tsp if using gel: see notes

 - 2 eggs

-- 8 oz.
-(1 block) original cream cheese, room temperature for 30 minutes
+- 8 oz cream cheese room temperature for 30 min

 Thanks again Kristyn for having me!